Chazzledazzle13/T-SQL-Third-Edition-Exercises/README.md

 	CASE WHEN REGION IS NULL THEN 1 ELSE 0 END, region;

--- Chapter 3 Exercises
+-- **Chapter 3 Exercises: Joins**

--- 1. Write a query that generates five copies of each employee row.
+-- *1. Write a query that generates five copies of each employee row.*

 SELECT E.empid, E.firstname, E.lastname, N.n
 FROM HR.Employees AS E